codersyacht/Public/System/Homebrew Internals.md

 2. A new directory named _/usr/local/Cellar_ will be created.
 This directory will contain all the software packages installed via Homebrew.
 3. A new directory named _/usr/local/Caskroom_ will be created.
 This directory will contain GUI applications.
 4. Few more supporting directories will be created under _/usr/local/_.
-6. The _brew_ command can be found under _/usr/local/bin_.
+6. The _brew_ command will be added to classpath.
 This is symbolic link to /_usr/local/Homebrew/bin/brew_.
 7. Homebrew may also add symbolic links to packages that it installs to _/usr/local/bin_.

 **ARM**